-Led by program head Dr. Monica Justice, GGB researchers use genetics and genomics to understand human health and disease, as well as genetic and environmental influences on disease risk.
+Led by program head Dr. Monica Justice, the Genetics & Genome Biology program use genetics and genomics to understand human health and disease, as well as genetic and environmental influences on disease risk.
 The team translates that knowledge to improve child health through treatment or prevention strategies.

 Researchers are affiliated with multiple institutions in Toronto’s Discovery District, including the University of Toronto and the Vector Institute.

 $166,700,000M research funding brought in by GGB (2013-2018)

 1,464 manuscripts published in the past five years

 75%+ faculty papers have an h-index of ≥20

 - Dr. Ronald Cohn

 - Dr. Jayne Danska